 There is something interesting going on here.
 In most industries, terrible providers and honest consumers would split apart.
 But in the world of travel, both sellers and buyers participate in this ‘rose-colored glasses’ game.

-In the era of Instagram, travelers will close one eye on weak spots of a doubtfully good travel experience, and still paint it pink.
+In the era of Instagram, travelers will close one eye on the weak spots of a doubtfully good travel experience and still paint it pink.
 Buyers become sellers, selling the lifestyle to their followers.
 And it seems they don’t even need to get paid to forward the deception.

 Our ability to ignore negative details, and focus on what seems to be desirable, is an intriguing aspect of human psychology.
-In the world that counts value through ‘likes’, hearts, and thumbs-up, selective reporting becomes a widespread strategy.
+In a world that counts value through ‘likes’, hearts, and thumbs-ups, selective reporting becomes a widespread strategy.